 - Payment Provider (optional)

 - Terms and conditions

 Generating embed codes

-To create embed codes for your website navigate to the "Menu Icon in top left corner" then you select "Widgets" from the drop down list.
+To create embed codes for your website, navigate to the "Cog wheel" in the top right corner of the page, then select “Widget” from the side bar:

 Click the Embed Widget link for the widget you want to embed.
 This will take you to a tool where you can configure the embedding settings for your booking engine.